Ohkthx/mdsrv/README.md

 # Message Distributor Service
 Takes in an input via REST API in the form of a message and passes it to the desired destination. \
+\
 GET is used on 'hostname:port/' to get the help information and basic template. \
-POST is sent to the 'hostname:port/' to send the message. \
+POST is sent to the 'hostname:port/' to send the message.

 ## Flags
 --server   - starts the distributor server. \
 --getHelp  - retrieves example message used for sending. \
---sendTest - sends a test message to distributor for processing. \
+--sendTest - sends a test message to distributor for processing.

 ## Destinations Supported
 None, message sent to distributor but is not forwarded from there. \
-Discord, requires DISCORD_TOKEN to be set. \
+Discord, requires DISCORD_TOKEN to be set.

+## Client Examples
+Get the message format from distributor: rest-client/getHelp.ts \
+Send a message to the distributor: rest-client/sendMessage.ts

 ## Message Format
 { \